bramleyc/api-test/README.md

 mvn spring-boot:run
 ```

 The Spring Boot application will start, and it should be accessible on `http://localhost:8080`.

 ### 4. Running Tests

-With the application running inside, you can execute the tests:
+With the application running inside, you can execute the tests.
+This should be run in a new Terminal window.

 ```bash
 mvn test